mikoiv/AzureSentinel-AWSGuardDuty/README.md

 # 5. Querying the data in Azure Sentinel

-Below is a simple example query to get you started on building your own analytics rules, hunting queries and dashboards for GuardDuty data:
+Below is a simple example query that displays some interesting fields from a few GuardDuty findings.
+This can get you started on building your own analytics rules, hunting queries and dashboards for GuardDuty data.

 ```
 AWSGuardDuty_CL